 After losing a drunken poker bet in 2009, a New Zealand man had his name legally changed to "Full Metal Havok More Sexy N Intelligent Than Spock And All The Superheroes Combined With Frostnova."
 It took five years, but the name was finally approved by the government.
 All 99 characters of his new name are on his passport.

-Russian author Vladimir Nabokov, the guy responsible for the classic novel Lolita, came up with the idea for smiley emoticons in 1969.
+Russian author Vladimir Nabokov came up with the idea for smiley emoticons in 1969.

-A dairy cow will produce up to 3% more milk when listening to music.
+Here's a funny fact for you: A dairy cow will produce up to 3 percent more milk when listening to music.
 But they don't like country music, especially Willie Nelson.
 They need something with a good beat.